zamazan4ik/awesome-pgo/article/article.md

 #### Compilation times and memory consumption

 TODO: Increased memory consumption during the link phase for PGO instrumentation: https://issues.chromium.org/issues/40120956 and slower - https://issues.chromium.org/issues/40121663
+TODO: Problems with hardware architecture availability in CI (GitHub Actions as an example of such CI service)

 Since the instrumentation PGO means a double-compilation model (or even triple, if we are using CSIR PGO).
 It creates a significant load on your build pipelines.